Uranium236/BackendWeb/README.md

 # BackendWeb

+## Overview
-Backend RESTful web service made with the help of Spring and Apache Tomcat to keep track of items from the server side.
+BackendWeb is a back-end RESTful web service for handling data from the server side.

+## Tools used
+* Java
+* Spring
+* Apache Tomcat